Acknowledgements

 • stores the address book data i.e., all Patient objects (which are contained in a UniquePatientList object).

-• stores the currently ‘selected’ Patient objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Patient> that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+• stores the currently ‘selected’ Patient objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Patient> that can be ‘observed’ e.g., the UI can be bound to this list so that the UI automatically updates when the data in the list change.

-• stores a UserPref object that represents the user’s preferences.
-This is exposed to the outside as a ReadOnlyUserPref objects.
+• stores a UserPrefs object that represents the user’s preferences.
+This is exposed to the outside as a ReadOnlyUserPrefs object.

 • does not depend on any of the other three components (as the Model represents data entities of the domain, they should make sense on their own without depending on other components)